eothmal/pattern/README.md

 - State : Allow an object to alter its behaviour when its internal state changes.
 The object will appear to change its class.

-- Startegy : Define a family of algorithms, encapsulate each one, and make them interchangeable.
+- Strategy : Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it.

 - Template method : Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.